mgajda/less-arbitrary/towards-better-union.md

   ]
 example1b_repr = HRef "Int"
 ```

--   *The `date` field contains ISO8601 date* -- a record field is represented
+c. _The `date` field contains ISO8601 date_ -- a record field is represented
         as a `String` that contains a calendar date in the format
         `"2019-03-03"`

 ``` {.json file="test/example1c.json" .hidden}
 "2019-03-03"